npcooley/An-RSEs-guide-to-streaming-content---CW26/index.md

 Content considerations:

-* How does your work, or your ideas, fit into streaming as a delivery vehicle Considering sharing your work more publicly through streaming is a great way to get real time interactions with your work, and build a strong community.
+* How does your work, or your ideas, fit into streaming as a delivery vehicle
+  Considering sharing your work more publicly through streaming is a great way to get real time interactions with your work, and build a strong community.
 Below are some reasons why you may consider it, and some options to consider for content when streaming:
   * Sharing your work in real time with an interested audience invites and gives them an idea of what you do.
 You get to share about your work with a wide variety of folks, possibly grow interest, and have folks from adjacent career paths get insight into your work and network with each other.
   * For remote workers, it creates a scheduled time for you to work, and can give the semblance of a real work environment, where there are other people in the room with you, and you’re interacting with them.
   * You can “rubber duck” through your work, possibly share topics you’re working on, and invite suggestions or solutions.
   * There’s the possibility of growing a strong and active community that can help each other out and build each other’s careers.
 * Do you want to be on camera?
-Are alternatives to that interesting? i.e., an animated avatar of yourself If you’re not comfortable streaming or displaying a live version of yourself streaming, there are options to use an animation to do your presentations.
-An example of accounts that do this: https://psydere.com/
+Are alternatives to that interesting? i.e., an animated avatar of yourself
+  If you’re not comfortable streaming or displaying a live version of yourself streaming, there are options to use an animation to do your presentations.
-* Security considerations!
+* Security considerations\!
 Do you work with sensitive data?
-  * We strongly recommend not streaming sensitive content.
-  * If you absolutely have to, please block out the sensitive information.

 Stream ideas: